US attorney charges alleged MS-13 members in San Francisco

 “San Francisco is suffering from gang violence and gang claims on our public spaces,” he said.
 “Our parks and playgrounds and other public spaces do not belong to transnational criminal organizations.
 Our public spaces belong to all of us.”

-The city’s politically liberal leaders have clashed with the federal government over issues related to homelessness, clean water, immigration.
+The city’s politically liberal leaders have clashed with the federal government over issues related to homelessness, clean water and immigration.
 Mayor London Breed recently issued a stinging letter rebuking the White House for what she called deficient leadership on tackling the spread of the coronavirus.

-But on Friday, San Francisco Police Chief William Scott shared the stage with Anderson in announcing the indictments.
+But on Friday, San Francisco Police Chief William Scott shared the stage with Anderson in announcing the indictment.
 Police started looking into MS-13 related crimes in 2017, Scott said, and reached out to the federal government when they realized they needed more resources.

-President Donald Trump has been particularly critical of MS-13, also called La Mara Salvatrucha, using gang activity as a reason to build a border wall between the U.S. and Mexico.
+President Donald Trump has been particularly critical of MS-13, also called La Mara Salvatrucha, and used their criminal activity as a reason to build a border wall between the U.S. and Mexico.
 The gang originated in Los Angeles decades ago.
 Many members hail from Mexico, El Salvador, Honduras and Guatemala and operate in at least 20 states.

 The complaint alleges 10 criminal acts that took place between 2016 and 2019.
 Three of the defendants went after a family with two minors in January 2019, punching and kicking near a playground, according to the complaint.